clp/learn_python/find_answers/README.rst

 Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Consider opening the i/p csv data file in a separate
+Consider opening the i/p csv data file in a separate window
-   terminal or window
    for easier viewing of the Q&A being graded.
    Eg, using the surf web browser: